 In the City Charter, the City Council established comprehensive planning as a continuous governmental function in order to guide, regulate, and manage future development and redevelopment within the corporate limits and extraterritorial jurisdiction (ETJ) of the City to assure the most appropriate and beneficial use of land, water and other natural resources consistent with the public interest.
 Plan CC is a new kind of comprehensive plan for Corpus Christi.
-It has a 20-year time horizon and includes a vision for the future and goals and strategies for an integrated series of elements that affect decision-making about the physical development of the city.
-The plan provides direction for the city as a whole and will be followed by area development plans, utility master plans, and, as needed, specific plans (such as neighborhood-level or street corridor plans) that provide more detailed direction for specific parts of the city while reflecting the overall vision and goals of the citywide plan.
+It has a 20-year time horizon and includes a vision for the future and goals and policies-strategies for an integrated series of elements that affect decision-making about the physical development plans, utility master plans, and, as needed, specific plans (such as neighborhood-level or street corridor plans) that provide more detailed direction for specific parts of the city while reflecting the overall vision and goals of the citywide plan.
 (See the exhibit on the following page detailing the organization of plans.)
 As these various plans are created or updated, they shall be harmonized with each other and shall always incorporate best practices.
+[Staff]

-This comprehensive plan is not a prediction of what will happen in the next 20 years, nor is it a projection into the future.
+This comprehensive plan for the next 20 years is not a prediction of what will happen by 2035in the next 20 years, nor is it a 20 year projection into the future.
 It is a plan.
 It is designed to guide the city to take advantage of opportunities, invest in the future, and make choices that result in higher quality of life and a more diversified economy.